noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 ##### Limitations
 - Does not show effects of chronic exposure.
-Which is common now
+Which is common now as we sleep next to wifi
 -

 ## Interpretation